Nazulka/Visit-Kyrgyzstan/README.md

     * Top 10 must see places in Kyrgyzstan
 * To integrate _**Customer Reviews**_ section to the website, as this would enchance customers' confidence in using the website.

-## Technologies Used
-___
-___
-### Languages Used
-* HTML5
-* CSS3
-* JavaScript

-### Frameworks, Libraries and Programs Used

-* **[Bootstrap v4.2.1](https://getbootstrap.com/docs/4.2/getting-started/introduction/)** - used to create a layout and to build a responsive, mobile-first design, which is compatible with all modern browsers.
-The components used: navigation, buttons, cards and image-carousel.
-* **jQuery and Popper.js** plugins - required to ensure proper rendering of the Bootstrap components listed above.
-* **Git** - used for version control and to keep track of the changes made to the repository.
-* **Gitpod** - open source development platform, allowed me to add, commit and push files to GitHub.
-* **GitHub** - used as a hosting service for version control and future collaborations.
-* **Balsamiq** - to create a mockup to allow me to plan the layout and content of the website.
-* **[Tinypng.com](https://tinypng.com/)** - to compress and optimise the images used for this website.
-* **[Font awesome](https://fontawesome.com/)** - to add Font Awesome icons to the footer section.
-* **[Adobe Photoshop Express](https://photoshop.adobe.com/)** - to resize some of the images used for the map section of the website.
-* **Google Fonts** - Roboto font has been used throughout the website.
-* **Google maps API** - used to embed Google Maps into the website, to provide users with the locations information.
-* **EmailJS API** - to create an email template and enable users to send emails directly without useing the server.
-* **SweetAlert2** - an interactive custom modal window, provides a status confirmation (success / fail) when users submit a form on the website.

 ## Testing
 ___